MHJahanbakhsh/randomPeopleWealth/readme.md

 - Used filter() to filter only millionaires
 - Used sort() to sort by wealth
 - Used reduce() to add all wealth

+this is part of brad traversy course projects